maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `"Forwarded"` and `"X-Forwarded-*"` headers, which reflect the client's original address, are no longer checked individually in places where they apply, e.g. same origin CORS checks, `MvcUriComponentsBuilder`, etc.

-Applications [are expected](https://jira.spring.io/browse/SPR-16668) to use one of the following:
+Applications [are expected](https://jira.spring.io/browse/SPR-16668) to use one of:
-* The Spring Framework `ForwardedHeaderFilter` which can extract or discard such headers from a single place.
+* Spring Framework's own `ForwardedHeaderFilter`.
-* Server-level support for forwarded headers.
+* Support for forwarded headers from the HTTP server or proxy.

+Note that `ForwardedHeaderFilter` can be configured in a safe mode where it checks and discards such headers so they cannot impact the application.

 #### Encoding Mode of `DefaultUriBuilderFactory`

-The default encoding mode of `DefaultUriBuilderFactory` has been switched to enforce stricter encoding of URI variables.
-This could impact applications using the `WebClient`, or otherwise directly using `DefaultUriBuilderFactory`.
-See the ["Encoding URIs"](https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/spring-framework-reference/web.html#web-uri-encoding) section and also the Javadoc for `DefaultUriBuilderFactory#setEncodingMode`.
+The encoding mode of `DefaultUriBuilderFactory` has been switched to enforce stricter encoding of URI variables by default.
+This could impact any application using the `WebClient` with default settings, or any application using `DefaultUriBuilderFactory` directly.
+See the ["Encoding URIs"](https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/spring-framework-reference/web.html#web-uri-encoding) section and also the [Javadoc](https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/web/util/DefaultUriBuilderFactory.html#setEncodingMode-org.springframework.web.util.DefaultUriBuilderFactory.EncodingMode-) for `DefaultUriBuilderFactory#setEncodingMode`.

 #### Content Negotiation for Error Responses